Depression and Caregiving

 People experience depression in different ways.
-Some may feel a general low-level sadness for months, while others suffer a more sudden and intense negative change in their outlook.
+Some may feel classic symptoms, like sadness and hopelessness.
+Others may have signs that you might not equate with depression, such as extreme fatigue or irritability.
 The type and degree of symptoms vary by individual and can change over time.
 Consider these common symptoms of depression.
 Have you experienced any of the following for longer than two weeks?

-- A change in sleep patterns—too much sleep or not enough
+- Changes in sleep—too much sleep or not enough

 - A loss of interest in people and/or activities that once brought you pleasure